 Licensed conveyancer vs conveyancing solicitor: what’s the difference?

 A conveyancing solicitor is a legally trained solicitor who works in property law.
 A conveyancer is not a solicitor but focuses solely on property sales and purchases.
 Both are legal professionals and will offer the same conveyancing service.
 This legal process includes transferring deeds, handling payments, and ensuring you become the rightful owner when buying a property.

 You can learn more about the difference in our article about the difference between conveyancing solicitors and licensed conveyancers.

 Things to consider:

-When choosing your Licensed Conveyancer or conveyancing solicitor, it is important to consider a few key factors, to make sure that you’ve chosen a firm who are trustworthy, experienced and efficient when completing the conveyancing process.
+When choosing your licensed conveyancer or conveyancing solicitor, it is important to consider a few key factors.
+You must make sure that you’ve chosen a firm who are trustworthy, experienced and efficient when completing the conveyancing process.

-which show you exactly what is happening in your transaction.
-Most will send an automated email or text to you when a milestone has been met, such as you have paid your deposit, your searches have been returned, you are about to exchange etc. Many people find knowing this information is reassuring.
+Many conveyancers have portals which show you exactly what is happening in your transaction.
+Most will send an automated email or text to you when a milestone has been met.
+A milestone might be paying your deposit, your searches being returned, or being close to an exchange.
+Many people find knowing this information is reassuring.

 Find out if a conveyancing solicitor uses any of these technologies or how they keep you informed of any changes.